agemooij/rhinos/README.md

 ### Status
-__WARNING:__ Work in progress!
+This project is brand new and hasn't been tested in production yet.

-This project is a few days old and still actively under construction.
-It has not been used in production.... yet.
+Version 0.1 is out now and contains more than 90% of all features I can currently imagine.

 All comments, suggestions, feature requests, pull requests, etc. and very welcome.